-- Right-click any shape with a picture fill, and choose the Format Picture option from the contextual menu, as shown highlighted in red within Figure 1.
+- Right-click (or Ctrl + click) any shape with a picture fill, and choose the Format Picture option from the contextual menu, as shown in Figure 1.

 - This opens the Format Picture Task Pane as shown in Figure 2.
-Within this Task Pane choose the Fill tab, as shown highlighted in red within Figure 2.
+Within this Task Pane choose the Fill & Line tab, as shown highlighted in red within Figure 2.

-Figure 2: Fill tab within Format Picture Task Pane
+Figure 2: Fill & Line tab within Format Picture Task Pane

 Figure 3: Advanced picture fill options

-- All the Advanced picture fill options are explained below, as marked in Figure 3, above:
+- All of the Advanced picture fill options are explained below, as marked in Figure 3, above:

-- You can access pictures from three different sources to insert as fills, this is helpful if you want to change the picture used as shape fill:
+- You can access pictures from different sources to insert as fills.
+This is helpful if you want to change the picture already used as shape fill:

-- File: Click this button to open the Insert Picture dialog box.
+- Click this button to open the Insert Picture dialog box.
 Within the Insert Picture dialog box, navigate to the folder where the picture to be used as your shape fill is located.
 Select it, and click the Insert button.
-To learn more about using the Insert Picture dialog box, read our Insert Picture in PowerPoint 2016 tutorial.
+To learn more, read our Insert Picture in PowerPoint 2016 for Mac tutorial.

 - This option allows you to insert a texture as shape fill.
-Click the down-arrow located in this area to bring up the Texture drop-down gallery, choose from any of readymade textures to change shape fill.
-Learn more in our Add Texture Fills to Shapes in PowerPoint 2016 tutorial.
+Click the down-arrow located in this area to bring up the Texture drop-down gallery, and then choose from any of ready-made textures to change shape fill.
+Learn more in our Add Texture Fills to Shapes in PowerPoint 2016 for Mac tutorial.

 Figure 4: Transparency applied to a picture fill

 - When deselected, this check-box ensures that your selected picture is used as a picture fill (full expanse) rather than a texture.
-If this check-box is selected it brings up the Stretch options that let you to further edit the picture fill, we explain this in our Tiling Options in PowerPoint 2016 tutorial.
+If this check-box is selected it brings up the Stretch options that let you to further edit the picture fill.
+We explain this option in our Tiling Options in PowerPoint 2016 for Mac tutorial.

 - There are four offset adjustments (left, right, top, and bottom) in percentage values that enable you to adjust the picture edges along the shape edges.
-Tweak as required, if you don't like the results, you can set all these offset values back to their default 0% values.
+Tweak as required.
+If you don't like the results, you can set all these offset values back to their default 0%.

-- If this check-box is selected, you set the picture fill to rotate in sync with the shape's rotation value.
-Figure 5 shows shapes that are rotated, the shape on the left is set to rotate with the picture fill whereas the shape on the right is not set to do so (compare with Figure 4).
+- By selecting this check-box you set the picture fill to rotate in sync with the shape's rotation value.
+Figure 5 shows three shapes: the first shape is the original shape, and the second and third shapes are rotated copies of the same shape.
+The second shape is set to rotate with the picture fill, whereas the third shape is not set to do so (compare with first shape).

-- Play around with the advance picture fill options, once you are happy with the outcome, make sure you save your presentation.
+- Play around with the advanced picture fill options, and once you are happy with the outcome, make sure you save your presentation.